autonomy-and-verification-uol/ROSMonitoringPlugAndPlay/README.md

 In this folder we can find the semantics of the Trace Expression formalism (the lower level calculus obtained compiling RML specifications).
 Beside the semantics, we have the implementation of a monitor in Prolog, both for Online and Offline RV.
 The Online RV is achieved through the use of Websockets; the monitor in Prolog consists in a Webserver listening on a chosen url and port.
 The ROS monitor generated through instrumentation will communicate the observed events at Runtime through this websocket connection.
 The Offline implementation is simpler, it simply consists in a Prolog implementation where a log file can be analysed offline (after the execution of the ROS system).
 Also in this case, the events checked by the monitor are obtained by the ROS monitor, which in the Offline scenario logs the observed events inside a log file.
 The same log file will be later analysed by the prolog monitor.

 The other folder contains example of specifications using RML.

+# Monitor

+The monitor folder contains the implementation of the monitor node which can be started and stopped at runtime through the use of specific ROS services available.
+In the following example we show how everything works.

 # How to use ROSMonitoring (through an example extracted by ROS Tutorial)